I386: Production history

 In May 2006, Intel announced that i386 production would stop at the end of September 2007.
 Although it had long been obsolete as a personal computer CPU, Intel and others had continued making the chip for embedded systems.
 Such systems using an i386 or one of many derivatives are common in aerospace technology and electronic musical instruments, among others.
-Some mobile phones also used (later fully static CMOS variants of) the i386 processor, such as BlackBerry 950 and Nokia 9000 Communicator.
+Some mobile phones also used (later fully static CMOS variants of) the i386 processor, such as the BlackBerry 950 and Nokia 9000 Communicator.
 Linux continued to support i386 processors until December 11, 2012, when the kernel cut 386-specific instructions in version 3.8.

 Architecture

 The processor was a significant evolution in the x86 architecture, and extended a long line of processors that stretched back to the Intel 8008.
 The predecessor of the 80386 was the Intel 80286, a 16-bit processor with a segment-based memory management and protection system.
-The 80386 added a three-stage instruction pipeline which it brings up to total of 6-stage instruction pipeline, extended the architecture from 16-bits to 32-bits, and added an on-chip memory management unit.
+The 80386 added a three-stage instruction pipeline which it brought up to total of 6-stage instruction pipeline, extended the architecture from 16-bits to 32-bits, and added an on-chip memory management unit.
 This paging translation unit made it much easier to implement operating systems that used virtual memory.
 It also offered support for register debugging.

 The 80386 featured three operating modes: real mode, protected mode and virtual mode.
 The protected mode, which debuted in the 286, was extended to allow the 386 to address up to 4 GB of memory.
 With the addition of segmented addressing system, it can expand up to 64 terabytes of virtual memory.
 The all new virtual 8086 mode (or VM86) made it possible to run one or more real mode programs in a protected environment, although some programs were not compatible.
 It features scaled indexing and 64-bit barrel shifter.

-The ability for a 386 to be set up to act like it had a flat memory model in protected mode despite the fact that it uses a segmented memory model in all modes was arguably the most important feature change for the x86 processor family until AMD released x86-64 in 2003.
+The ability for a 386 to be set up to act like it had a flat memory model in protected mode despite the fact that it uses a segmented memory model in all modes was arguably the most important feature change for the x86 processor family until AMD released the x86-64 in 2003.

 Several new instructions have been added to 386: BSF, BSR, BT, BTS, BTR, BTC, CDQ, CWDE, LFS, LGS, LSS, MOVSX, MOVZX, SETcc, SHLD, SHRD.

-Two new segment registers have been added (FS and GS) for general-purpose programs, single Machine Status Word of 286 grew into eight control registers CR0–CR7.
+Two new segment registers have been added (FS and GS) for general-purpose programs.
+The single Machine Status Word of the 286 grew into eight control registers CR0–CR7.
 Debug registers DR0–DR7 were added for hardware breakpoints.
-New forms of MOV instruction are used to access them.
+New forms of the MOV instruction are used to access them.

-Chief architect in the development of the 80386 was John H. Crawford.
-He was responsible for extending the 80286 architecture and instruction set to 32-bit, and then led the microprogram development for the 80386 chip.
+The chief architect in the development of the 80386 was John H. Crawford.
+He was responsible for extending the 80286 architecture and instruction set to 32-bits, and then led the microprogram development for the 80386 chip.

 The i486 and P5 Pentium line of processors were descendants of the i386 design.